 Single asset exchanges are another hot topic in real estate tokenization (IPSX).
 This instrument appears to be a project aimed at creating a traditional, non-tokenized market for single asset shares.

-It has an advantage over tokenisation in that significant sunk costs have already been incurred in an unique yet familiar and controlled solution.
+A significant advantage over tokenization lies in the fact that it has already incurred substantial sunk costs, offering a unique yet familiar and controlled solution.
 Eliminating the need to enter the unfamiliar blockchain environment.

 Other problems, such as a lack of proven demand and pricing difficulties, exist, though.
 This concept can still be turned into a financing instrument for owners.
 Such as by selling income strips, and thus into a way to construct structured finance products.